PaviKotees/Network-Guardian/README.md

 **Windows Server 2019** - This will be the machine where Splunk Enterprise will be installed and all logs from the *target machine* will be forwarded to this machine.

-**Kali Linux** - Kali Linux is platform that is made for attacking.
+**Kali Linux** - Kali Linux is platform that is made for penetration trsting which I will be using to attack.